chinmaysagade/reWizeNotes/linear_algebra.md

 Mathematician:   Anything which can be added and scaled according to vector laws.

 In linear algebra: Vectors are always rooted at the origin.
 Origin is root of all vectors.
 The coordinates are written vertically [ 2/3 ]  to avoid confusing with a point like (2,3) .

+### Span of vectors:
+Set of all possible points you can reach by any pair of vectors is called it's span.
+OR.
+Span is all possible linear combination of basis vectors.

+### linearly dependent vectors:
+Vectors which can be described as linear combinations of other vectors.

 ### Eigen Vector
 Vector which when multiplied by the transformation matrix get's scaled by a constant factor.